1f349/pqc-handshake/README.md

 #### 0) Reserved for future use

 Could be used by the user for negotiation of algorithms to be used.

-If a responder receives this before a (2) has been received, send back an empty packet with this ID.

 #### 1) Connection Rejected